tomatolog/manticore/docs/5_searching/mysql_protocol_support_and_sphinxql.rst

-MySQL protocol support and ManticoreQL
+MySQL protocol support and SphinxQL
 -----------------------------------

 Manticore searchd daemon supports MySQL binary network protocol and can be